atrium-ui/atrium/README.md

 ### Prerequisites

-See [./.rtx.toml](./.rtx.toml) for tools and versions used in this project.
+See [./.mise.toml](./.mise.toml) for tools and versions used in this project.

-Currently:

 - [task](https://taskfile.dev/)
 - [bun](https://bun.sh/)

-They can be installed using [rtx](https://github.com/jdxcode/rtx) with `rtx install` in the root directory of this project.
+They can be installed using [mise (formerly rtx)](https://github.com/jdxcode/mise) with `mise install` in the root directory of this project.
 This will also happen automatically when running `task docs` for the first time.

 ### Getting Started